naisam370-jpg/aniplay/assets/icons/README.md

 # Icons Directory

 Place your application icons here:
-- icon.png (main app icon)
+- icon.png (main app icon - 512x512px recommended)
 - icon.ico (Windows icon)
 - icon.icns (macOS icon)

-SVG icons for controls should go in subdirectories.
+The app uses emoji icons in the UI, but you can replace them with custom SVG icons.